 I should work towards some sort of synthesis but the diversity and depth of the rules sometimes defies easy summation.
 A good example is the poison rules.
 It is absolutely possible to make and utilize poison in WHFR, although it requires special skills and a financial investment.
 You can then prepare your poison as an additive (to slip in someone’s drink, with a fixed chance of detection modified by the amount of poison (oh yes there is an amount!) or you can prepare Blade Venom (good for d4 hours and one hit), which is a wasteful process and thus requires double the cost and ingredients.
 Here is where it gets interesting.
 Poisons have different effects depending on how many doses a target is exposed to, with a number of effects ranging from drowsiness to Death!
 Extra heavy metal credits awarded for poison names like Manbane, Blackroot and Graveroot.

 To add to the grimdarkness we also have rules for diseases!
 Diseases suck.
-Old time medievally favourites like the Black Plague and the Red Pox make their dread appearance, their effects being of a generally unpleasant and lethal nature with a chance of permanent statt loss even upon survival.
+Old time medievally favorites like the Black Plague and the Red Pox make their dread appearance, their effects being of a generally unpleasant and lethal nature with a chance of permanent stat loss even upon survival.

 Character advancement in Warhammer Fantasy is fairly interesting.
 Characters spend xp on ability score advances until they have maxed out their first career.
 After this they can enter new careers (each career has multiple career exits, and a number of career options are always available depending on what adventuring class you picked).

-A point worth mentioning is the existence of Advanced Classes, which may only be entered after the completion of at least one basic career.
+A feature of the WFRP class system worth mentioning is the existence of Advanced Classes, which may only be entered after the completion of at least one basic career.
 The prestige classes before you had prestige classes.
-Mercenary Captains, Assasins, Spies, Slavers, Witch-Hunters, Giant-Slayers and Demagogues and that most advanced of advanced classes, the motherfucking Wizard.
+Mercenary Captains, Assassins, Spies, Slavers, Witch-Hunters, Giant-Slayers and Demagogues and that most advanced of advanced classes, the motherfucking Wizard.

-This section ends with some pretty decent advice on creating scenario’s and campaigns, and may be broken down into procedures for generating random treasure and NPCs, the creation of scenario’s (with a number of very simple adventure hooks such as ‘find the thing’ or ‘the dwarven mine is abandoned, there is gold there, but why was it empty in the first place?!?’) and some advice on the merits of random encounters as part of the groundwork upon which the mighty edifice of versimilitude is meant to rest.
-Overall this section is very servicable and does not differ overmuch from what one would find in first edition DnD.
+This section ends with some pretty decent advice on creating scenario’s and campaigns, and may be broken down into procedures for generating random treasure and NPCs, the creation of scenario’s (with a number of very simple adventure hooks such as ‘find the thing’ or ‘the dwarven mine is abandoned, there is gold there, but why was it empty in the first place?!?’) and some advice on the merits of random encounters as part of the groundwork upon which the mighty edifice of verisimilitude is meant to rest.
+This section is very serviceable and does not differ overmuch from what one would find in first edition DnD.

-Overall, Warhammer Fantasy provides an expansive but not overly complex set of rules to adjudicate gameplay.
-While some frantic mouse-wheel scrolling is likely to accompany a novice GM game, the basics are universal enough as to be easy to grasp for both GM and player.
+Overall Warhammer Fantasy provides an expansive but not overly complex set of rules to adjudicate gameplay.
+While some frantic mouse-wheel scrolling/page-flipping is likely to accompany a novice GM game, the basics are universal enough as to be easy to grasp for both GM and player.

 Whew that took me long enough did it not?
 Join us soon as we shall investigate that common occurence in Grim and Perilous adventuring: COMBAT.
 Or as Warhammer most eloquently describes it: 14.
 YOUR BLOW CAVES IN THE OPPONENTS CHEST, RUPTURING SEVERAL INTERNAL ORGANS AND CAUSING DEATH IN A MATTER OF SECONDS.